 Measures of stock return volatility

-Since Jog and Wang (1992) establish that the main source of the volatility of stock returns is firm-specific.
-In addition, Brandt, Brav, Graham and Kumar (2010) show that idiosyncratic volatility is related to institutional ownership.
-Consistently, a recent research by Che (2018) also employ idiosyncratic volatility as a measure of stock return volatility.
-Following prior literatures, this research therefore employs idiosyncratic volatility as the measure of the volatility of stock returns.
+Jog and Wang (2002) establish that the main source of the volatility of stock returns is firm-specific.
+In addition, Brandt et al. (2010) show that idiosyncratic volatility is related to institutional ownership.
+Recent research by Che (2018) also employs idiosyncratic volatility as a measure of stock return volatility.
+Following prior studies, this research used idiosyncratic volatility as the measure of the volatility of stock returns.

 Daily stock returns are used to calculate daily return volatility.
-Following Che (2018)’s methodology, the standard deviation of the daily difference between stock return and the market return are used to measure idiosyncratic volatility (Voli).
-For each stock i, the volatility was estimated for three intervals, Day 1-20, 1-40 and 1-60.
-These intervals are consistent with Lowery et al. (2010)’s suggestion to observe the daily returns after the 20th day, in order to avoid the effects of price stabilization and also are in line with the intervals used by Jog and Wang (1992).
+Following Che’s (2018) methodology, the standard deviation of the daily difference between stock return and market return was used to measure idiosyncratic volatility (Voli).
+For each stock i, volatility was estimated for three intervals: Days 1-20, 1-40 and 1-60.
+These intervals are consistent with Lowery et al.’s (2010) suggestion that daily returns should be observed after the 20th day, in order to avoid the effects of price stabilization, and are also in line with the intervals used by Jog and Wang (2002).

-To ensure robust estimation, an IPO was excluded in the aggregate if less than 75% of its daily returns in the corresponding interval were available in the SETSMART database.
-For example, if there were less than 45 daily returns for calculating the 60-day variance of an IPO, that IPO was not used in calculating the sample results.
+To ensure robust estimation, an IPO was excluded from the aggregate if less than 75% of its daily returns in the corresponding interval was available in SETSMART.
+For example, if there were fewer than 45 daily returns for calculating the 60-day variance of an IPO, this IPO was not used in calculating the sample results.

 Measures of institutional holding

-For each stock 𝑖, the fraction of shareholdings for institutional investors, 𝐻𝑜𝑙𝑑𝑖𝑛𝑔i , is the number of shares held by institutional investors divided by the total number of shares outstanding of stock 𝑖, on the first day of trading.
+For each stock 𝑖, the fraction of shareholdings for institutional investors, 𝐻𝑜𝑙𝑑𝑖𝑛𝑔i , is the number of shares held by institutional investors divided by the total number of shares outstanding of stock 𝑖, on the first day of trading:

 Holdingi=niNi (1)

-;Where ni is the number of shares held by institutional investors and Ni is the total number of shares outstanding.
+where ni is the number of shares held by institutional investors and Ni is the total number of shares outstanding.
 Both variables are computed on the first day of trading of each stock 𝑖.

-Model & Control Variables
+Model and control variables

-The model used in this research is consistent with Che (2018)’s methodology which describe firm-level volatility as a function of institutional holding and a host of control variables.
+The model used in this research is consistent with Che’s (2018) methodology, which describes firm-level volatility as a function of institutional holding[6] and a host of control variables.
 Such that,

 Voli=βiHoldingi+Controlsi+εi (2)

-The first variable on the right-hand side, (Holdingi) is the key variable for the analysis, and measures the holding fraction of stock 𝑖 held by institutional investors in the first trading day.
-The control variables (Controls, discussed below) consists of firm size (Sizei), Book-to-market ratio (B/Mi) and a dummy variable for state-owned firm (Statei).
+The first variable on the right-hand side (Holdingi) is the key variable for the analysis, and measures the holding fraction of stock 𝑖 held by institutional investors on the first day of trading.
+The control variables (Controls, discussed below) consist of firm size (Sizei), book-to-market ratio (B/Mi) and a dummy variable for state-owned firm (Statei).

-Sias (1996) document that the result of regressing return volatility on investors’ holdings will be misleading, without controlling for firm size.
-Following Sias (1996), firm size is included as a control variable because it has been proposed that firm size is negatively correlated to volatility.
+Sias (1996) documents that the result of regressing return volatility on investors’ holdings is misleading, without controlling for firm size.
+Therefore, firm size is included as a control variable because it has been proposed that firm size is negatively correlated to volatility.
 Accordingly, market capitalization (Sizei) is included as a control variable to account for size effect, where size is measured by the natural logarithm of market capitalization.

-It has been proposed that growth opportunities are an explanation for the increase in stock volatility.
+It has been argued that growth opportunities can explain increased stock volatility.
 Malkiel and Xu (2003) show that (stock return) volatility is positively associated with future growth opportunities.
-And Hotchkiss and Strickland (2003) posit that high market-to-book firms might have greater growth opportunities.
-Therefore, the Book-to-market ratio (B/Mi) is included in the analysis in order to control for firms’ growth opportunities.
+And Hotchkiss and Strickland (2003) posit that high market-to-book firms have greater growth opportunities.
+Therefore, the book-to-market ratio (B/Mi) is included in the analysis in order to control for firms’ growth opportunities.